jimmyfresh1/TowerofTattle/work/Command/treatment.md

-//Episode Seance.

-ASP-eSeanceThe first Consumere Est Coniungi beat is at Hana's place.
-This one emphasizes copulation, coitus.

 ASP-c-Hana Hana talked about running away sometimes with Nick.
 But why?
 From what?
 Nick isn't sure logically, but emotionally he gets it.

-ASP-c-Mekuru-Shiori: They actually find his glasses in the study.
-ASP-c-Alexa: Alexa makes them wash their hands.
--cont: Never hurts to be safe, children!

-ASP-c-Hana Talks about children and their dreams and so forth.
-She keeps talking about children and children's dreams in a bit of a new agey way. //!!
-Hana is a Judas lamb, so she is also the best insight as to what the children were like in the past.

 ASP-relocate?
 Chiraoscuro churrasco?
 Shiori asked, her stomach growling

-//Episode Nick's Store
-Post-Garden Party.
-This is a good place to talk about the beginning effects on all of the people.